zackadoodledoo/CSE-212---Data-Structures/outline.md

 * Implement a function to reverse a linked list.
 *
 * Problem to Solve:
-* Create a linked list to store and display a sequence of Fibonacci numbers.
+* Create a linked list to store and display in reverse order.
 *
 ## IV.
 Tree
 * Introduction: Trees are hierarchical data structures with a root element and sub-elements, branching out to represent data